jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

 To do this for a whole image, we slide the matrix A around so that the pixel we're processing is the center.

-TODO: Create simple diagram of the kernel sliding over the image

 Let's get going!

 ## Input parameters